NirajSahare/Sales-and-Customer-Dashboard/README.md

 The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.

 ### 1. Summary of total sales, profits, and quantity for the current year and the previous year.
-Utilized key performance indicators(KPI) to demonstrate total sales, profits, quantity along with the months with highest and lowest values from the current year.
+Utilized key performance indicators(KPI) to demonstrate total sales, profits, quantity along with the months with highest and lowest values for the current year.